AlanSynn/macanism/README.md

 ![Four Bar Linkage Diagram](./images/fourbarlinkage.PNG)

-A four-bar linkage is a fundamental macanism.
+A four-bar linkage is a fundamental mechanism.
 Its degrees of freedom (DOF) can be determined using Kutzbach's equation:
 `DOF = 3*(L-1) - 2*J1 - J2`, where L is the number of links, J1 is the number of full joints (revolute), and J2 is the number of half joints.
 For a typical four-bar linkage with 4 links and 4 full joints, DOF = 3(4-1) - 2(4) = 1.
 This means one input is needed to define the system's state.

 ![Four Bar Linkage Vector Loop](./images/fourbarlinkage_loop.PNG)